UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 159   50              1.2               0.4                   282                        36                          32             7.2      3.9                         1.1     Disease
 ```

-Notes: First we obtain our data on our patients and wrangle it as
+Notes: First we obtain our data from our patients, wrangle it as
-necessary.
+necessary and split it up.

 ---